GaleedGutierrez/galeedgutierrez/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] 👍 Yes.
-- [ ] 🙅‍♂️ No, and this is why: _please replace this line with details on why tests have not been included_.
+- [ ] 🙅‍♂️ No, and this is why: _please replace this line with details on why tests have not been included_. <!-- markdownlint-disable-line MD010 -->
 - [ ] 🙋 No, I need help with writing test.

 ## Added to documentation?